pupil-labs/pupil-docs/user-docs/pupil-capture.md

 	</div>
 </div>

 Pupil Headset comes in a variety of configurations.
-Calibration be conducted with a monocular or binocular eye camera setup.
+Calibration can be conducted with a monocular or binocular eye camera setup.

 ### Calibration Methods